 The new Committee, established in 2001, integrates the West Campus—ONPRC/OHSU, VGTI and OGI.
 The ONPRC license will change from a Broad Scope B Radioactive Materials License from the State of Oregon to a Broad Scope A License to include all institutions on campus.
 New radiation policies and procedures were developed in the fall of 2001 and are updated as needed.

 All division and unit heads meet to discuss, review and develop Center policies; issues regarding scientific program planning, facilities/property, primate/animal resources, information technology, environmental health and safety, administrative services and public relations/information are addressed.
 Minutes of meetings are available to Center staff.

 Promotions CommitteeThe Promotions Committee evaluates candidates, including scientific staff and veterinary staff, for promotion according to procedures described in the Promotions Policy.
 All employees participate in the annual OHSU personnel evaluation process.

 Research Integrity Officer

 ONPRC also has a full time Research Integrity Officer (RIO) whose responsibility is to assure compliance with all regulations related to animal research, staff training and safety on the West Campus.
 In this role, the RIO is a member of the IACUC and reviews all animal protocols for completeness.
 The RIO is also an ex-officio member of the Institutional Biosafety Committee (IBC), and meets regularly with the West Campus Attending Veterinarian, the IACUC chair, the Biosafety Officer and the Occupational Health nurse.
 The RIO heads the West Campus training program and works closely with the Division of Animal Resources to assure proper training of animal technicians and research staff.
-The RIO is a member of the OHSU IACUC Leadership Group and the OHSU IACUC Advisory Council.
+The RIO is a member of the OHSU Integrity Leadership Group, the IACUC Leadership Team, and the OHSU IACUC Advisory Council.